Summary

 Most athletes don't know that sleep scientists recommend 9 hours for peak performance.
 A study showed that athletes given just 10-15 minutes of basic sleep hygiene tips (no phone before bed, eye mask) slept 96 minutes more after night games.

-"Nine hours is the number that sleep scientists recommend for high-performing athletes.
-That fact alone can change behaviors."
+"The need for duration, so telling them people don't know that nine hours is the number that sleep scientists recommend for high-performing athletes.
+That fact alone can change behaviors.
+And then third is actually sleep hygiene.
+In fact, there's a really cool study on soccer players."